UiL-OTS-labs/jspsych-lexical-decision/README.md

 ```javascript
 const ACCESS_KEY = '00000000-0000-0000-0000-000000000000';
 ```
-Before uploading your experiment to the UiL-OTS data server, you will need to change this to the access key that you obtained when your experiment was approved.
+Before uploading your experiment to the ILS data server, you will need to change this to the access key that you obtained when your experiment was approved.
 For elaborate info see `globals.js`.